Hermes-defi/Developer-docs/docs/contracts/Staking/Hermes Bar.md

 ---
-title: "Hermes Bar"
+title: 'Hermes Bar'
 description: How does the HermesBar contract work?
 Why is it written that way?
 author: Hermes Team
 sidebar: true
-tags: ["solidity", "hermes", "staking"]
+tags: ['solidity', 'hermes', 'staking']
 skill: intermediate
 published: 2022-05-14
 lang: en
 sidebar_position: 9
 ---

 # HermesBar

 HermesBar is a stacking contract that permit you invest some money, though HERMES token and gain xHERMESS in exchange.

 The longer the token stays in the contract, the greater the possibility won.

 The user will be able to request their tokens at any time and receive the reward.